ronin13/goimutmap/README.md

 # goimutmap

+This library provides:

-A lockless Golang map implementing the Context interface.
+1) A lockless Golang map implementing the Context interface.

-TODO: Some sort of immutability.

-Code: WIP (Work in Progress)
+2) An immutable map built on top of 1).

+TODO: Add more documentation.